 Crisantaspase (Erwinase ®, asparaginase or L-asparaginase)

-This information should ideally be read with our general information about chemotherapy and your type of cancer or leukaemia.
+This information should ideally be read with our general information about chemotherapy and your type of cancer.

 Back to top

 through a fine tube (cannula) inserted into a vein (intravenously), usually in the back of your hand

 through a fine plastic tube inserted under the skin and into a vein near your collarbone (central line)